TangoYankee/recruiting-exercises/inventory-allocator/contribute.md

 5) If the next warehouse can fill the whole order, allocate all of the fulfillment to that warehouse/remove other warehouses
    - If it can fill only part of it, fill that part
 6) Once all of the orders are filled, exit the iteration
+7) If not all orders can be fulfilled, return as many as possible and flag 'incomplete order'

 ## Language
 - Python v3.6.9